The final rule reflects current national consensus standards, and ensures that workers can use up-to-date eye and face protection.

 OSHA has proposed penalties of $70,000.

 "Exposing employees to two hazardous chemicals at levels exceeding permissible exposure jeopardizes workers' safety and health," said Mark Hysell, OSHA's area director in Eau Claire.
 "Employers working with hazardous materials must determine the dangers that chemicals present before exposing employees to them.
 The employer must ensure engineering controls, work practices and personal protective equipment requirements are in place and in use to minimize exposure to toxins and protect their workers."

 Investigators found Winter Woods failed to:

 - Implement engineering controls to prevent employee from over exposure to hazardous chemicals

 - Complete employee medical evaluations and fit workers for respirators

 Eastern Wire Products Inc. Employee Suffers Amputation from Unguarded Machine

 OSHA began an investigation after learning an Eastern Wire employee suffered a workplace injury that required hospitalization.
 On January 5, 2016, the 37-year-old machine operator was attempting to remove a piece of jammed wire when the machine caught his finger.
 The tip of the worker’s right index finger was amputated.
-OSHA has established a National Emphasis Program on Amputations to identify and reduce workplace amputation hazards.

-The agency cited Eastern Wire for repeatedly exposing workers to unguarded machine parts and equipment.
 The employer was previously cited for this same violation in 2011 at this facility.

 “Our inspection found numerous machine guarding and electrical hazards that expose workers to serious injury or death,” said Brian Sturtecky, OSHA’s area director in the Jacksonville Office.
 “Eastern Wire cannot wait for another incident to happen or an OSHA inspection, to address the safety hazards that exist at this facility.”